"When we are called to our life’s purpose we are called not as we are but to become who we can be."

 Drawing on the sensibilities of body-centred psychotherapy where one uses modulation of the body to shift the arousal states (regulate) and facilitate processing of bodily held states, and weaving understandings from relational and interpersonal analytic work, one follows a model of right relationship in therapy, where therapists can fall into relationship, RB to RB, body to body, to meet and work with the medicine of love and connection.
 In living the new story of psychotherapy, where the RH has priority; where relational contact, authenticity, connectedness, and intuition are primary; where love rather than the intellect is the container; where the body, the primary container for life, becomes what we thread the needle through, clinicians are taken to the edge, the precipice, so we can fall, fall into the right, into the flow of relationship, deeply and soundly and rely on theoretical and conceptual frameworks to provide the landscape for therapeutic work.
 In bringing the body into the clinical space the psychotherapist feels into where the bodyself will yield to new expressions of self.

-Over eight days, in two clinics, we will work with material that emerges in oneself through demonstration, small group practice, group exploration, and discussion of application to clinical practice.
-There will be new content woven through the clinics in the form of lecture, but learning will primarily be through demonstration and application to practice.
+Over eight days, in two clinics, we will work with material that emerges in oneself through lecture, demonstration, small group practice, group exploration, and discussion of application to clinical practice.
 In preparation for the clinics there will be readings and reflection questions to invite you to attune in specific ways to some of the material we will be working with.
 A web based group meeting between clinics will be offered to further integrate the material into clinical practice.

 How do we disrupt, repair and facilitate growth?